sonujose/helmspace/README.md

 The Docker image available at [bhsonu/helmer](https://docker.io/bhsonu/helmer/)

 Chartmusum server url is required to run the application.
+Refer to [Chartmuseum](https://github.com/helm/chartmuseum) to setup Chartmuseum server

 ```
 docker run --rm -it \
-  -p 5000:50000 \
+  -p 5000:5000 \
   -e CHART_MUSEUM_URL=http://localhost:9000
   bhsonu/helmer:latest
 ```
 After successfull docker run, the dashboard will be available at `http://localhost:5000`

 ## Development